lezcano/geotorch/README.rst

 behavior of each constraint to the problem in hand.
 For more on this, see the constructions section in the documentation.

+These constraint functions are a convenient umbrella for the families of spaces listed below.

 Supported Spaces
 ----------------

-Each constraint in GeoTorch are implemented as manifolds.
+Each constraint in GeoTorch is implemented as a manifold.
 These give the user more flexibility on the options that they choose for each parametrization.
-All these support Riemannian Gradient Descent by default (more on this `here`_), but they also support optimization via any other optimizer.
+All these support Riemannian Gradient Descent by default (more on this `here`_), but they also support optimization via any other PyTorch optimizer.

-The constraint functions as presented before are just a convenient umbrella for the following spaces:
+GeoTorch currently supports the following spaces:

 - |reals|_: Rⁿ.
 Unrestricted optimization
 - |sym|_: Vector space of symmetric matrices